kitchun0402/WebScraping_Instagram_igpicker/README.md

 ## Library used
 selenium, bs4, time, getpass, IPython, urllib, os, re, tqdm, wget, ssl
 ## Reminder
-Sometimes it may not run properly after intensely scrapping.
+Sometimes it may not run properly after an intensive scrapping.
 Please wait for a while and start your scrapping journey again.
 ## Limitations
-- Only allows scrape either by 'username' or 'hashtag' at the same time (but you can easily change 'target_is_hashtag' parameter after finishing your first scrapping)
+- Only allows scrapping either by 'username' or 'hashtag' at the same time (but you can easily change 'target_is_hashtag' parameter after finishing your first scrapping)
 - Only allows chromedriver
 - Only allows to set the total number of posts you want
 ## Possible function that can be created in the future